Skip to content

 A store-bought (boil-and-bite) guard works, but only just.
 It is bulky, it tends to fall out during talking and hard breathing, and most kids end up taking it out mid-game.
 A custom guard is moulded from an impression of the child's actual teeth so it fits like a second layer of enamel.

-Night guards address a different problem.
-Bruxism (tooth grinding during sleep) wears down enamel, fractures teeth over time, and causes morning jaw soreness.
-A thin custom night guard separates the upper and lower teeth and absorbs the grinding force.
+For kids who grind or clench, a custom mouth guard addresses a different problem.
+Bruxism (tooth grinding) wears down enamel, fractures teeth over time, and causes morning jaw soreness.
+A thin custom guard separates the upper and lower teeth and absorbs the grinding force.

 What we make

-- Custom sports mouth guards in a few colour options (clear, team colours, or coral by request).
+• Custom mouth guards for sports in a few colour options (clear, team colours, or coral by request).

-- Custom night guards for bruxism, sized for the current dental development stage.
+• Custom mouth guards for kids who grind or clench, sized for the current dental development stage.

 Common questions